MikeAgb/LeetCode/README.md

 You must solve this problem without using the library's sort function.

+## 82. Remove Duplicates from Sorted List II

+Given the head of a sorted linked list, delete all nodes that have duplicate numbers, leaving only distinct numbers from the original list.
+Return the linked list sorted as well.

 ## 161. One Edit Distance (Medium)

 Given two strings s and t, return true if they are both one edit distance apart, otherwise return false.